MeoMunDep/Open-Loop/README.md

 💡 Usage:

 > You need to `cd` to the file after extract it.
-> Open the right directory: `cd open-loop-main/open-loop`
+> Open the right directory: `cd "open-loop-main/open loop"`
 > To run the bot, use the following command: `node meomundep`

 🎇Enjoy!